Festo-se/cyclonedx-editor-validator/SECURITY.md

 1. **Providing Sufficient Information**: Please provide detailed information about the vulnerability or concern you have identified.
 This will help our PSIRT team understand and address the issue more effectively.

 2. **Giving Us Time to Respond**: We appreciate your patience while our PSIRT team investigates and resolves the reported issue.
 We will make every effort to keep you informed of our progress.
-We aim to process your report within one week, and respond within two weeks.
+We aim to process your report within one week, and give you a first respond within two weeks.
+For critical vulnerabilities we aim to resolve them within 90 days.

 3. **Not Publicly Disclosing the Issue**: To protect the security of our users, we request that you do not publicly disclose the reported issue until we have had an opportunity to address it.